 The resulting effects of this – such as the feeling that we’re just along for the ride, that we’re not really doing the doing of anything – can be scary at first, because we’re so used to the idea that we (the personality structure, or ego) are in control.
 But if we just stay with it and keep letting go into bodily awareness, into the felt sense of our beingness, we will begin to see how the numerous benefits of Flow outweigh the initial psychological discomfort of it.
 We’ll see how, when we’re in our Flow, creative resistance is nonexistent.

 What’s happening here is we are starting to let go of our default ego mind and merge with our true, higher Self.

-~ For ways to transform resistance with a medium in the creative process, see our Creativity Workshop and Courses page.
+~ To learn ways to transform resistance with a medium, using the creative process, see our Creativity Workshop and Courses page.

 ~ To learn more about creative resistance and the artist’s creative process, get the book.